Before you upgrade to an SSD, learn about the pros and cons of an SSD. Also known as a Solid State Drive.

 External 2.5″ HDD Enclosure – Low Cost

-Reasons you should upgrade to a Solid State Drive vs Hard Drive
+Reasons you should upgrade to a Solid State Drive from Hard Drive

+Why switch?
+Mostly because it is extremely noticeably faster.
 They have absolutely no moving parts unlike your typical mechanical magnetic spinning disk hard drives in most computers.
-The SSD’s also have a much higher write rate making them truly noticeably faster than a mechanical hard drive.
+The SSD’s also have a much higher read write speed making them truly noticeably faster than a mechanical hard drive.
 With a Solid State Drive you can generally boot Windows in about 30 seconds or less and running programs is instantaneous.
+The upgrade is very worth it.
+Especially if you have a gaming computer.
+You will always load faster than your friends.
+The SSD Flash technology makes it ideal for laptops because they are less likely to break after a drop.
+A mechanical drive would be toast.

 This all sounds so great but what’s the downfall?

-3) Flash drives are still a fairly new technology, so I haven’t had mine very long.
+3) Flash drives are still a fairly new technology, but I haven’t had mine die yet(5-7 years).
 How long will SSD’s last?
 Intel claims they have a lifespan of up to 5 years.
-I have some magnetic drives that are much older than that so I hope I don’t have to replace it every 5 years.
-Also they write in a completely different way and the data loss / recovery is supposed to be a lot harder on an SSD.
+I have some magnetic drives that are much older than that so I hope I don’t have to replace them every 5 years.
+Also, they write in a completely different way and the data loss/recovery is supposed to be a lot harder on an SSD.
 Maybe there is a new field for this?
+This does not bother me because I always back up my computer to a network-attached storage.
+As everyone should.

 Typical Hard Drive Cons: